Hills: Cullaloe Hills (219m), Pilkham Hills (194m), Templehall Hill (167m).

 For the hill bagger there is an optional ascent of Pilkham Hills and the associated trig pillar from this point.

 Turn right on to the road for 50m to reach the next turning on the opposite side of the road where a new house has been built.
 Turn left on to the farm track following it along field edges beside the woods.
 Keep to the line of the woods on a rough path.
 Cross over a field track and pick up a rough path through the woods in a roughly southerly direction.
-At the bottom end of the woods to the left is Mount Laura Tower a 19th centaury lookout tower.
+At the bottom end of the woods to the left is Mount Laura Tower a 19th century lookout tower.
 The path makes it’s way out to a quiet road.
 Turn left on to this road walking downhill passing Otterston Loch.
 After 1km the road passes under the railway and meets the main road.

 Cross over the main road and turn left on to the pavement on the opposite side for almost 500m.
 At this point, the quickest way back to Aberdour is to walk along the pavement following the road.
 However, a better route is to turn right at the roundabout towards Braefoot Terminal.
 700m down this road the route of the coastal path crosses the road and can be used to walk back to Aberdour.
 An alternative would be to cut off the corner by using a field edge path to Downans Plantation and join the coastal path from there.